jvfe/wikidata_panglaodb/manuscripts/log_book.md

     * Changed module name wdt to quality, since it'll contain all item quality-related functions.
     * Made summary tables for all reconciled panglaodb entities (cells, tissues and organs)
     * Made plots for item types of the reconciled items.

+### 09/09

+* Analysed gene item matches, percentage that matched, etc. Added this in the draft.
+This warranted the refactoring of a quality module function, now dismembered in two functions.

+* Continued work on the item quality assessment.